pyvec/python.cz/README.md

 **This site is community effort and contributions are very welcome!** See the [Hall of fame](https://github.com/pyvec/python.cz/graphs/contributors) for the most active contributors.

 The site is backed by [Pyvec](http://pyvec.org/), nonprofit organization dedicated to support of Python in the Czech Republic.
-[Honza Javorek](http://github.com/honzajavorek) is the original author, core commiter and maintainer of python.cz.
+[Honza Javorek](http://github.com/honzajavorek) is the original author, core committer and maintainer of python.cz.

 ## License